-If the issue is new and unassigned, or if the assignee is someone other than yourself, the quick-change prompt reads Take Issue.
+If the issue is new and unassigned, or if the assignee is someone other than yourself, the quick-change prompt reads Assign to me.
 Quick-changing the status will set the assignee to you and, if currently set otherwise, change the status of the issue to Assigned.

 If you are the assignee of an issue and its status is Assigned, the quick-change prompt reads Start work.
-Quick-changing changes the status of the issue to Accepted.
+Quick-changing changes the status of the issue to In Progress.

-If you are the assignee of an issue and its status is Accepted, the quick-change prompt reads Mark Fixed.
+If you are the assignee of an issue and its status is In Progress, the quick-change prompt reads Mark fixed.
 Quick-changing changes the status of the issue to Fixed.

 If an issue has a status of Fixed and you are the verifier, the quick-change prompt reads Verify.
 Quick-changing changes the status of the issue to Fixed (Verified).

 If an issue has a closed status (Fixed, Duplicate or Won't Fix), the quick-change prompt reads Re-open (except in the case mentioned above).
-Quick-changing changes the status to either New (if no one had been listed as the assignee) or Assigned, with the current assignee retained.
+Quick-changing changes the status to New if the issue has no assignee, or Assigned if the issue has an assignee.

 If you have View and Edit permission for a component, you can edit its fields as well as append comments to it.
 Some fields, however, cannot be edited at all, such as the issue creation date or comments that have previously been made.

-Major edits always appear in the history panel for the issue and are sent as e-mail notifications to users whose role for the issue have a notification setting of All Updates or Major Updates.
+Major edits always appear in the history panel for the issue.
+After a major edit, an email notification is sent to users that have a notification setting of All Updates or Major Updates.
 Edits that are considered major include: